begyyal/act_attach_issueno2comments/README.md

 - Revised commits take over original author, but the committer does not.
 - This action replaces a original commit with a new commit,
   so duplicate commits, such as when pulling a processed branch to a not processed one.
+- If execution to the same target is duplicated, comments that is prepended the prefix is skipped processing.

 ## Example